Zaai90/GaG-App/README.md

 - No validation exists in add/edit game right now.

-- Games doesn't get saved for the moment.
+- Games doesn't get saved with AsyncStorage for the moment.